MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-standard-library-binary-Module.md

 ## What is the PowerShell Standard Library?

-The PowerShell Standard Library allows us to create cross platform modules that work in both PowerShell Core and with Windows PowerShell 5.1 (or 3.0).
+The PowerShell Standard Library allows us to create cross platform modules that work in both PowerShell and Windows PowerShell 5.1.

 ## Planning our module